 In addition to NF’s clinical impacts, young people with NF or schwannomatosis are faced with the common and often elevated challenges of young adulthood.
 Yet, resources for this group are virtually nonexistent.

 We created the NF Young Adult Leadership Program in collaboration wit The Littlest Tumor Foundation and Texas NF to help NF youth develop critical leadership skills, advocate for NF solutions, educate Congress, and advance NF research.

 This five-day program includes workshops with leadership experts and mentors, meetings with Congressional leaders in DC, and two briefings – one in the House and one in the Senate.
-Young leaders will break-up to visit to all 435 Congressional offices, and the NF Congressional Briefing.
+Young leaders will break-up to visit to all 435 Congressional offices adn 100 Senate offices.